MicrosoftDocs/visualstudio-docs/docs/vs-2015/code-quality/ca2218-override-gethashcode-on-overriding-equals.md

 ## Rule Description
  <xref:System.Object.GetHashCode%2A> returns a value, based on the current instance, that is suited for hashing algorithms and data structures such as a hash table.
 Two objects that are the same type and are equal must return the same hash code to ensure that instances of the following types work correctly:

--   <xref:System.Collections.HashTable?displayProperty=fullName>
+-   <xref:System.Collections.HashTable%2A?displayProperty=fullName>

 -   <xref:System.Collections.SortedList?displayProperty=fullName>

--   <xref:System.Collections.Generic.Dictionary?displayProperty=fullName>
+-   <xref:System.Collections.Generic.Dictionary%2A?displayProperty=fullName>

--   <xref:System.Collections.Generic.SortDictionary?displayProperty=fullName>
+-   <xref:System.Collections.Generic.SortedDictionary%2A?displayProperty=fullName>

--   <xref:System.Collections.Generic.SortList?displayProperty=fullName>
+-   <xref:System.Collections.Generic.SortedList%2A?displayProperty=fullName>

--   <xref:System.Collections.Specialized.HybredDictionary?displayProperty=fullName>
+-   <xref:System.Collections.Specialized.HybridDictionary%2A?displayProperty=fullName>

 -   <xref:System.Collections.Specialized.ListDictionary?displayProperty=fullName>

 -   <xref:System.Collections.Specialized.OrderedDictionary?displayProperty=fullName>

--   Types that implement <xref:System.Collections.Generic.IEqualityComparer?displayProperty=fullName>
+-   Types that implement <xref:System.Collections.Generic.IEqualityComparer%2A?displayProperty=fullName>

 ## How to Fix Violations
  To fix a violation of this rule, provide an implementation of <xref:System.Object.GetHashCode%2A>.
 For a pair of objects of the same type, you must ensure that the implementation returns the same value if your implementation of <xref:System.Object.Equals%2A> returns `true` for the pair.